mongodb/docs-bi-connector/source/includes/odbc-manager-keywords.rst

 a.
-Add a keyword value pair by clicking the :guilabel:`Add` button.
+Click :guilabel:`Add` to add a keyword value pair.

 #.
-Modify the :guilabel:`Keyword` by double-clicking on it, entering
-   the desired keyword, then pressing enter.
+Double click the :guilabel:`Keyword` to change the Keyword label.

 #.
-Modify the :guilabel:`Value` by double-clicking on it, entering the
+Double click the :guilabel:`Value` to change the Keyword value.
-   desired keyword, then pressing enter.